-Sports committees shall appoint an advisory committee in each of their respective regions to help evaluate teams and/or individuals throughout the season.
-Members of the 2019-20 regional advisory committees are:
+Sports committees shall appoint an advisory committee in each of their respective regions to help evaluate teams and/ or individuals throughout the season.
+Members of the 2021-22 regional advisory committees are:

 NAME INSTITUTION DIVISION

 NORTHEAST REGION

-Jarek Koniusz MIT III
+Jarek Koniusz MIT 111

-Michael Matt Brandeis III
+Michael Matt Brandeis 111

-Bruce Gillman Vassar III
+Bruce Gillman Vassar 111

+Daria Schneider Harvard I

 MIDWEST REGION

-Guiorgie "Gia" Kvaratskhelia Notre Dame 1
+Guiorgie "Gia" Kvaratskhelia Notre Dame I

-Steve Corder Detroit Mercy 1

-Andy Tulleners Cleveland State I
+Zachary Moss Northwestern I

+TBD TBD TBD

-MID-ATLANTIC/SOUTH REGION
+MID-ATLANTIC/SOUTH REGIO N

-David L. Baker Penn State 1

-Nikki Franke Temple 1
+Nikki Franke Temple I

+Zoltan Dudas Princeton 1

 Alex Beguinet Duke 1

-Austin Young Johns Hopkins III
+Jim Carpenter Stevens III

 WEST REGION

-Chris Gines USAFA 1
+Chris Gines USAFA I

-Lisa L. Posthumus Stanford 1

 John Moreau Incarnate Word II

+Lisa L. Posthumus Stanford I

 Juan Ignacio Calderon UC San Diego II

-\Indicates National Committee Member
+Indicates National Committee Member

-Section 1.4 Important Dates
+Section 1-4 Important Dates

-Monday, Sept.
-30Online score-reporting system open for submission of rosters by institutions.
-The onl can be accessed on the fencing administration page of ncaa.org.
+Monday, Oct.
+4 Online score-reporting system open for submission of rosters by institutions.
+The online system can be accessed on the fencing administration page of ncaa.org .
 Friday, Nov.
-29 Deadline for submission of rosters through the online system.
+26 Deadline for submission of rosters through the online system.
 A \$200 fine will be issued to institutions failing to submit their complete rosters (names and power ratings) by this date.
 The online system will be reopened Dec.
 7 for institutions to make updates to their roster throughout the season.
 Power ratings submitted as of this date shall be used for the remainder of the season.
 If a power rating designation is made in error, contact the NCAA championships manager.
-2020 Monday, Feb.
-17 Deadline for an institution's athletics director to submit a request for an extension first weekend in March as a makeup date for a previously scheduled regular-sea competition that was canceled due to unforeseen circumstances Wednesday, Feb.
-26 Deadline for member institutions to submit individual results via the online score-reporting system.
+2022 Monday, Feb.
+21 Deadline for an institution's athletics director to submit a request for an extensior to use the first weekend in March as a makeup date for a previously scheduled regular-season competition that was canceled due to unforeseen circumstances Wednesday, March 2 Deadline for member institutions to submit individual results via the online score-reporting system.
 A \$200 fine will be issued to institutions failing to submit results by this date.
-Monday, March 2 Deadline for institutions to submit regional entry forms to their respective regional host, unless given a waiver to compete the first weekend in March.